What is Spiritual Psychology?

 If we return to the original meaning of Psychology, it is obvious that it isn’t possible to get ‘physical hands’ on the Soul, because the Psyche is ‘sentiency’ itself.
 Sentiency is ‘feeling’.
 Sentience is field consciousness.
 The Psyche is Spirit, pure consciousness circumscribing, and in the act of circumscribing, en-sphering itself, making a unific being, the Soul, and the Soul ‘feels’ itself.
 The Psyche is ‘a zone of feeling’, and Psychology is ‘a rationalisation of why we feel what we feel’.
 In the beginning “God .. breathed into his nostrils the breath of life; and man became a living soul.”
 The text does not say man was ‘given’ a Soul, rather he ‘became’ a Soul.
 The Soul is not an accessory, the Soul is the very man himself, divinely created.

 This leads to the definition of Psychology, from the 14th Century, becoming ‘the Science of the Mind’, that is, ‘Psychology is rationalisation about coordination of the five senses’.
-Psychology has changed in definition from ‘why we feel what we feel’ to a mechanical counting process of the counting mechanism, the Mind.
+Psychology has changed in definition from ‘why we feel what we feel’ to ‘a measuring process of the counting mechanism, the Mind’.

 Then the scientists of the day discovered that using the Mind required an individual to introvert their attention.
 Introversion of attention requires a high degree of concentration and self-discipline, a talent not widely prevalent in many scientists, who instead are looking ‘out’ at the world and at their experiments.
 Science is about projection onto the external world, and experimentation in a laboratory, and analysis by numerical formulas & statistics.
 Psychology begins experimenting on physical bodies, and even on bodies ‘non-human’.